heykeetae/Self-Attention-GAN/README.md

 Self-attentions are applied to later two layers of both discriminator and generator.

-The pixel-wise self-attention, that is, each pixel takes different attention mask, costs tunes of GPU resource.
+The pixel-wise self-attention, that is, each pixel takes a different attention mask, costs tunes of GPU resource.
 Batch size of around 8 is available for a single Titan X gpu.
 You may reduce the number of self-attention modules for less memory consumption.

 <p align="center"><img width="100%" src="image/main_model.PNG" /></p>